hwdsl2/docker-ipsec-vpn-server/README.md

 docker cp ipsec-vpn-server:/etc/ipsec.d/vpnclient.p12 ./
 ```

-After that, use the IKEv2 details from above to [configure IKEv2 VPN clients](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/ikev2-howto.md#configure-ikev2-vpn-clients).
+After that, you may [configure IKEv2 VPN clients](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/ikev2-howto.md#configure-ikev2-vpn-clients).

-You can manage IKEv2 clients using the [helper script](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/ikev2-howto.md#set-up-ikev2-using-helper-script).
+You can manage IKEv2 clients using the helper script.
 See examples below.
 To customize client options, run the script without arguments.

 ```bash
 # Add a new client (using default options)